Frequently Asked Questions (FAQ)

 What is an evidence-based treatment?

 Evidence-based treatment refers to treatment methods and intervention techniques that are supported by science.
 They are informed by peer-reviewed, scientific research indicating that the strategies and methods used are effective.
 Using approaches that have been put through rigorous testing ensures the validity of a therapy.
 In addition, evidence-based treatment integrates good science with clinical experience and expertise.
 Evidence-based treatments are listed as ‘best practice’ and ‘preferred’ approaches for treatment by both the American Psychological Association and the American Psychiatric Association.
+I choose to use evidence-based treatments because because I want to do effective work and have seen these interventions work well time after time.

 What is an outcome-driven treatment?